Are you sure your mitochondria are happy?

 Many successful businesses are run by the diverse economic rules of the global marketplace and many organizations are run by the respected cultural rules of the knowledge workplace.

-Keep in mind that nobody is a whole chain in today’s knowledge world.
+We have to understand that nobody is a whole chain in today’s knowledge world.

 Each one of us is a link of a chain.